Kovil (film)

 Kovil is a 2004 Indian Tamil-language romantic drama film written and directed by Hari and produced by A. M. Rathnam.
 It stars Silambarasan and Sonia Agarwal while Vadivelu, Rajkiran, Charle and Nassar play supporting roles.
 The music was composed by Harris Jayaraj, with editing done by V. T. Vijayan and cinematography by Priyan.
-The film was released on 10 January 2004 and became a box office hit.
+The film was released on 10 January 2004 and became a box-office hit.

 Plot

-Puliyankulam and Veppankulam are nearby villages with an enmity that has lasted for a number of generations.
+Puliyankulam and Veppankulam are adjacent villages with an enmity that has lasted for generations.
 Periyasamy is a Hindu from Puliyankulam and is widely respected by the villagers.
-Michael Soosai is a devout Protestant from Veppankulam and does not trust other religions.
+Michael Soosai is a devout Christian from Veppankulam and does not trust followers of other religions.
 Sakthivel is Periyasamy's son, who studies in a college in Nagercoil.
 Angel is Michael's daughter, who also attends the same college.
 Sakthivel and Angel meet in college and fall in love.
 Angel is afraid that her father will never allow her to marry a Hindu, especially from the rival village.
 Michael and Periyasamy learn about the relationship between Sakthivel and Angel.
 Michael gets enraged and scolds his daughter, while Periyasamy agrees for the wedding.
 Michael does not want an inter-religion marriage and decides to force his daughter to become a nun.
 Periyasamy arrives and tells the truth in front of everyone that Angel Devi is Michael Susai's adopted daughter whose real name is Fathima Begum was born to Muslim parents Jaffer Hussain and Ayesha Beevi.
 Michael realises his mistake and agrees for the wedding.